Effective Data Science

 Independent Study: 100 hours (11 hours per week + 45 hours coursework)

-Drop-In Sessions: Each week there will be a 2-hour optional drop-in session to address any questions about the course or material.
+Drop-In Sessions: Each week there will be an optional drop-in session to address any questions about the course or material.
 This is where you can get support from the course lecturer or GTA on the topics covered each week, either individually or in small groups.

 Assessment Structure